top of page

 While this format earns many awards from groups such as the National Genealogical Society, does the average reader like this approach?

-When I say average, I’m talking about the relatives who roll their eyes when you start talking about genealogy at family gatherings.
+When I say average, I’m talking about the relatives who roll their eyes when you start discussing genealogy at family gatherings.
 Do they like this style?

 Typically, no.